LeonardoFranciaR/Encrypt-vs-Hash-NetCore-API/README.md

-# ANEXO A10-CRIPTOGRAFÍA // EncryptVsHash-NetCore
+# ANEXO A10-CRIPTOGRAFÍA NORMA ISO 27001// EncryptVsHash-NetCore

 # .Cifrado y Descrifrado